SMART Reproduction

 QUANTERRA SOFTWARE offers a software platform that automatically detects, locates, and counts objects on aerial imagery.
 The first service is COWculator, a service that automatically counts cows in aerial images obtained during a drone flyover.
 The 99% accuracy that we provide surpasses professional guesstimates and enables feedlot audits to dramatically reduce their outlay of time and manpower during routine audits.
 Our second product will be focused on ranches and pastureland, where it is extremely difficult to guesstimate the number of cows, calves and bulls on a ranch.

-InGateyGen is an agricultural biotechnology company focused on developing and producing hypoallergenic or allergen-reduced peanuts.
-Utilizing proprietary technologies such as genomics, proteomics, plant tissue culture, and plant propagation, the company aims to create high-value agricultural products that enhance consumer safety and well-being.
-InGateyGen's commitment to innovation in food science seeks to address the growing demand for allergen-free options, ultimately contributing to improved health outcomes for individuals with peanut allergies.
+IngateyGen is an agricultural biotechnology company focused on developing hypoallergenic and allergen-reduced peanuts and allergen-free peanut butter.
+Using proprietary technologies in genomics, proteomics, plant tissue culture, and plant propagation, the company aims to create peanut varieties and consumer products that reduce allergens and improve safety for individuals with peanut sensitivities, while pursuing scalable agricultural solutions for the food industry.

 Babylon Micro-Farms